Yannick976/lab1-sample-app/README.md

-Hello Lab 4!
+# DevOps Lab
-Adding a new line
-Feature work
+This is a sample repository for the DevOps lab.